jdhitsolutions/PSVirtualBox/README.md

 # PSVirtualBox

+## Archived

+This module has been archived and should be considered deprecated.
+It has not been updated in a number of years and there is no guarantee that any of the code will work with newer versions of VirtualBox.
+You are welcome to use the code but be warned.

+## Original Readme

 A PowerShell module to manage a Virtual Box environment.
 This module was developed for an older version of Virtual Box so I am sure it needs some updating.